How to Open a Bank Account in Hong Kong - A Quick Guide [2025]

 To open a new account online, you’ll have to:

-- Fill in the application form, which typically asks for your name, address, and contact information
+3. Fill in the application form, which typically asks for your name, address, and contact information.

-Most banks in Hong Kong, including virtual banks, offer online and mobile account opening processes.
+Most banks in Hong Kong, including virtual banks or digital banks, offer online and mobile account opening processes.
 However, this is primarily available for permanent residents with Hong Kong Identity Cards (HKIDs).

 Some banks also offer an online account opening option for businesses, but the eligibility requirements vary depending on the bank.
 If you are a foreign company or an entrepreneur without a HKID, consider business banking alternatives like financial service providers and fintech companies that allow you to open an account remotely from your home country.

-What Documents Do You Need To Open A Bank Account?
+What Documents Do You Need To Open A Bank Account in Hong Kong?

 The documents you need when opening a bank account will depend on the type of account and each bank's specific requirements.

-We’ll cover the 2 most common types most Hong Kong banks offer: personal accounts and business accounts.
+We will cover the 2 most common types of accounts offered by banks in Hong Kong: personal accounts and business accounts.

 Opening a Personal Account